Once taken as fact, these whitetail myths are now standing between you and deer hunting truth

 Bucks are wider in the front and narrower in the back.
 For bucks, front tracks will be noticeably farther apart than rear tracks.
 It’s opposite with does.
 They are narrower in the front and wider in the rear.
 Carefully analyzing a set of tracks could lead you to better understand the deer that made it.
 But you need more than one track to do it.

 Image 3 of 20

 How?
-Kip Adams, a whitetail biologist with the Quality Deer Management Association, explains the case.
+Kip Adams, a whitetail biologist with the National Deer Association, explains the case.

 “Observed ratios are generally skewed toward does because during hunting season antlerless deer (does and fawns) are often more viewable than bucks, and many hunters inadvertently consider fawns as adult does.”
 Adams said.
 “Also, in areas of high buck harvest, the actual and observed sex ratios truly can dramatically favor does during and following the hunting season.
 However, this likely was not the case prior to the season.”

 “I often hear hunters, outdoor writers, and even biologists refer to 10:1 or 15:1 doe-to-buck ratios,” Adams continued.
 “These cannot be pre-hunt adult ratios because as long as the deer herd is reproducing and recruiting fawns, the ratio cannot become more skewed than about five does per buck.
 The biological maximum is roughly 5:1 because even in the absence of doe harvest, a certain percentage of adult does in the population will die each year from old age, vehicle collisions, disease, predators, etc. Also, about 50 percent of fawns born each year are bucks, thus the sex ratio gets an annual correction when fawns are recruited.”

 In other words, don’t blame your lack of buck sightings on a bad ratio.
 You either just haven’t found them yet, haven’t tried hard enough, or aren’t making smart hunting decisions.